Geo-Social Group Queries with Minimum Acquaintance Constraint: Update of SaR-trees

-To relieve an update procedure from intensive CBR recomputation, we propose a lazy update model for SaR-trees.
+To relieve an update procedure from intensive CBR re-computation, we propose a lazy update model for SaR-trees.
 Particularly, a memo $M$ is introduced to store those accumulated updates which have not been applied on the CBRs of SaR-trees.
-Each time when a user update arrives, the user record is updated, and core-decomposition is performed on $G$ to update the core numbers of users if it is a social update.
+Fig.~\ref{fig:lazyupdate} illustrates the data structure for the SaR-tree in Fig.~\ref{fig:srtree}.
+A user update is thus handled in three steps.
+In the first step, the user record is updated, and core-decomposition is performed on $G$ to update the core numbers of users if it is a social update.
 If the core number of a user $u$ changes, the core numbers of the entries along the path from $u$ to the root are updated.
-Then, this user update is added into $M$.
-When the size of $M$ reaches a threshold, named the \emph{Batch Update Size}, a batch update is applied on the CBRs of SaR-trees.
+In the second step, the user update is added into $M$.
+In this figure, user $v_2$ adds an edge with $v_3$, and the new edge has been inserted to $M$.
+Similar operation is performed for location updates when a user moves into other users' CBRs.
+In the third step, when the size of $M$ reaches a threshold, named the \emph{Batch Update Size}, a batch update is applied on the CBRs of SaR-trees.
+This calls for re-computation of all affected CBRs in $M$.

 To facilitate CBR updates, an R-tree is built on the CBRs of users.
 By a point containment query on this R-tree, we can find the CBRs that cover the latest location of an updated user.
 The retrieved CBRs are then filtered based on Update Rule~\ref{pro:loc} and Update Rule~\ref{pro:soc}.
 For the remaining CBRs, we first determine their validity by computing the core numbers of the corresponding users in the subgraphs formed by the users inside the CBRs.
 Then, each invalid CBR is recomputed by applying Algorithm~\ref{alg:compcbr} and its update is propagated to the root along the SaR-tree path.